AiyanaLizMathew/BellyButton-Biodiversity/README.md

 ## Hints

-* Use `Plotly.d3.json` to fetch data for all of your api routes
+* Use `Plotly.d3.json` to fetch data for all api routes

 * Refer to the [Plotly.js Documentation](https://plot.ly/javascript/) when building the plots